beatrizsmerino/gulp-compiler/README.md

 1. Creates the `dist` folder if it does not exist.
 2. Compile the `styles.sass` file (with the import files of partials sass) located at `src/sass/`, add prefixes to properties css, compress the file, create and add a mapping for the debugger styles sass on the browser inspector, apply a Gulp Plugin for Line Ending Corrector (A utility that makes sure your files have consistent line endings)...
 3. Create the `styles.min.css` file and export to `dist/css/` folder.
-4. Get list of files of `css` files of `filesCssCompile` variable and concat the files, compress it, add a mapping, apply Line Ending Corrector, overwrite `styles.min.css` and inject updated CSS code to browser without reloading it.

 ```
 gulp css